-Access to video and a video content management system allows employees instead to share anything from quick recap summaries to detailed explanations, illustrated with visuals like presentation slides, white boards, screencasts, and even actual demos.
-Some employees even use it to share a marked-up document that is automatically uploaded to the VCMS and ready for viewing—no scanning, uploading, emailing and downloading steps required.
+Access to video and a video content management system allows employees instead to share anything from quick recap summaries to detailed explanations, illustrated with visuals like presentation slides, whiteboards, screencasts, and even actual demos.
+Some employees even use it to share a marked-up document that is automatically uploaded to the video CMS and ready for viewing—no scanning, uploading, emailing and downloading steps required.

 Ask anyone who studies motivation – from the psychology department to the HR department – and they’ll all tell you that human beings have an innate design to share, learn, and connect with others.